 Finally, brachytherapy may be administered in one session or several, depending on the total dose the woman needs to receive.
 In general, treatments are spaced out to one brachytherapy session per week.

-Q. Who are the members of my radiation therapy team?
+Who are the members of my radiation therapy team?

-A. You will meet many specialists during your radiation treatment.
+You will meet many specialists during your radiation treatment.
 A radiation oncologist is a physician who specializes in treating cancer with radiation.
 He or she leads the team.
 Radiation oncology nurses help you cope with any side effects that may arise during your course of treatment.
 Radiation therapists are the highly trained people who deliver the actual daily treatments with the linear accelerator and/or brachytherapy device under the radiation oncologist’s supervision.
 Medical physicists and dosimetrists work behind the scenes to develop radiation treatment plans according to your doctor’s prescription.
 You may meet with other healthcare professionals as well.

-Q. What can I expect during treatment?
+What can I expect during radiation treatment?

-A. Your treatment will involve several stages.
+Your treatment will involve several stages.